StefFrustagli/RockPaperScissorsGame/TESTING.md

 ```

 - The other major bug was the score resetting system.
 At first, I wanted the score to reset automatically when the user or computer reached 10 points.
-The reset was happening too fast and the message "You won" or "You lost" that happened before wasn't visible to the human eye, so my mentor suggested adding a reset button.
+But the reset was happening too fast and the message "You won" or "You lost" that happened before wasn't visible to the human eye, so my mentor suggested adding a reset button.

 ## Future improvements